Eun-Suk Seo

-Eun-Suk Seo (Korean: 서은숙) is a Korean-American astrophysicist known for her observational research on cosmic rays.
+Eun-Suk Seo (Korean: 서은숙) is an American astrophysicist known for her observational research on cosmic rays.
 She is a professor of physics at the University of Maryland, College Park, where she is also affiliated with the Institute for Physical Science and Technology and heads the Cosmic Ray Physics Group.

 Education and career

 Seo earned her doctorate in 1991 at Louisiana State University, under the joint supervision of William Vernon Jones and John Wefel.
 She joined the University of Maryland faculty in 1991.